The Comprehensive Guide to Brand Protection: 7 Proven Ways to Protect Your Brand in 2026

 Why You Should Protect Your Brand Today

-The abuse of brands online is growing faster than ever before.
+Online brand protection has become a strategic priority for enterprises facing an unprecedented wave of digital abuse.
 The global authentication and brand protection market is expected to exceed $7.64B by 2032, demonstrating how relevant this issue has become for so many enterprises.
 Counterfeiting and piracy alone could cost the global economy $4.2T by 2025, eroding consumer trust and downstream losses across industries.
-For CISOs and security professionals, protecting brands has become a critical component of digital risk management, and cannot remain an optional legal matter.
+For CISOs and security professionals, online brand protection is now a critical pillar of digital risk management—not an optional concern to delegate to legal teams.

-Brand protection is best thought of as a coordinated set of legal, technical, and operational responses to prevent unlicensed use of brand assets (names, logos, domains, and content), and remove abuse to continue to protect customers, revenue, and reputation.
-In the following chapters, we identify seven strategies for 2025 that security teams will implement to protect their organization's digital footprint across websites, social media, search engines, and online marketplaces.
+At its core, online brand protection is a coordinated effort combining legal, technical, and operational measures to prevent unauthorized use of brand assets (names, logos, domains, and content) and to remove abuse before it harms customers, revenue, or reputation.
+In the following chapters, we outline seven digital brand protection strategies for 2025 that security teams are implementing to defend their organization's digital footprint across websites, social media, search engines, and online marketplaces.

 The Full Spectrum: Websites, Social, Search, and Marketplaces